rangka-kacang/dashwamp/README.md

 ## To-do list?
 - Create a fully functional dashboard template.
-- Integrate VueJS for dynamic data manipulation.
+- Integrate VueJS (or maybe ReachJS?) for dynamic data manipulation.
-- Include latest Apache, MariaDB, and PHP packages.
+- Include the latest Apache, MariaDB, and PHP packages.
 - Create a simple editor to edit config files for respective software stack (httpd.conf, mysql.ini, php.ini).
 - Create a start/stop command for each services.
 - Add extensions/addons to make it easier for users to install CodeIgniter, Laravel, WordPress and other open source PHP software from the dashboard.
 Probably using composer and send the function through NodeJS wintool cli?
+- Auto-update for packages.
 - Many more...